Adventure Possible

 The Adventure Possible life borrows five years from retirement.
 Inspired by Stefan Sagmeister.

-The point here is that the adventure can be whatever you want it to be, but make sure that the adventure is suitable to both your interests and your situation at the time of the adventure.
+The point is that the adventure can be whatever you want it to be, but make sure that the adventure is suitable to both your interests and your situation at the time of the adventure.

 Over years of working and living, your interests and situation will change.
 As a result, your concept of the ideal adventure will need to evolve as well.